What is a Rent-to-Own Agreement?

 - The buyer and seller sign a promissory note saying that the buyer promises to pay a certain amount, at a certain interest rate, for a specific amount of time – only instead of paying to a bank, the buyer makes payments to the seller.
 The seller in this case is acting as the bank.

 - The seller transfers the title to the buyer and collects monthly rent payments.
-If the tenant stops making payments, then the seller can take the property back and try to sell the property again.
+If the tenant stops making payments, the seller can take the property back and try to sell it again.

 Lease-Purchase Agreement

 A Lease-Purchase Agreement is the most popular rent-to-own program option.
-It combines the main components of a traditional purchase contract with a lease purchase agreement.
-The contract covers the purchase price of the home, the length of the agreement and gives the buyer and seller all of the typical protections afforded in the standard purchase contract.
+It combines the main components of a traditional purchase contract with a lease-purchase agreement.
+The contract covers the purchase price of the home and the length of the agreement and gives the buyer and seller all of the typical protections afforded in the standard purchase contract.

 Work with a Licensed Agent to Find the Right Rent-to-Own Program

 Taking the lease-to-own route is a serious decision that requires proper research and preparation.
-To avoid being taken advantage of, it’s best to work with a licensed agent to find a legitimate rent-to-own program.
+To avoid being taken advantage of, working with a licensed agent to find a legitimate rent-to-own program is best.